isabella232/qr-code-node/README.md

 ![Active ScreenShot](./example2.png)
 Active Screenshot

+## Installation

 Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

+## Disclaimer

 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).

 The sample code described herein is provided on an "as is" basis, without warranty of any kind, to the fullest extent permitted by law.
 ForgeRock does not warrant or guarantee the individual success developers may have in implementing the sample code on their development platforms or in production configurations.